magnussolution/magnusbilling7/wiki/en/modules/gAuthenticator/gAuthenticator.rst

 Code
 """"

-We not write the description to this field.
+We did not write the description to this field.

 .. _gAuthenticator-google_authenticator_key:

-google_authenticator_key
+Google authenticator key
 """"""""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.